Lake Alamosa: After the overflow

 After the drainage of the lake the lakefloor was eroded by streams, which redeposited its sediments, and soils formed.
 The lake would have been replaced by dry lakes and anastomosing stream networks.
 Creeks cut into the lake floor, forming valleys that later filled with alluvium.

 The Alamosa Formation, a geological formation, fills the basin of Lake Alamosa; it represents the deep water deposits of Lake Alamosa.
 Impermeable deposits of the lake such as the "blue clay" generate groundwater accumulations that are exploited for irrigation purposes.
 The Verdos Alluvium of the Denver Basin may correlate to certain deposits on the shores of Lake Alamosa.

 While it was formerly thought that the Great Sand Dunes were formed from sediments on the floor of Lake Alamosa but later research indicated that these sediments probably played an only minor role.
 The development of the dunes however certainly post-dated the disappearance of Lake Alamosa as the lake would have impeded the transport of sand across the San Luis Valley.

 Research history

+Decades before the region was settled and earlier than other geologic expeditions such as those of John Wesley Powell, in 1811-1812 Jacob Fowler recorded the following:

+I Have no doubt but the River from the Head of those Rocks up for about one Hundred miles Has once been a lake of about from forty to fifty miles Wide and about two Hundred feet deep—and that the running and dashing of the Watter Has Woren a Way the Rocks So as to form the present Chanel.